mattheww/gomill/gomill_docs/cem_tuner.rst

 Changing the control file between runs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Some settings can safely be changed between runs of the same tuning event:
+Some settings can safely be changed between runs of the same cross-entropy tuning event:

 :ce-setting:`batch_size`
   safe to increase